-WPA vs CCPA
+WPA vs CCPA (CPRA)

 If your company operates in or targets consumers in the United States, there's a good chance you'll need to comply with California and Washington state's privacy laws.
 These laws are known as the California Consumer Privacy Act (CCPA) and Washington Privacy Act (WPA), respectively.

 The CCPA went into effect on January 1, 2020 and is a new addition to California's collection of laws aimed at protecting the privacy of its residents.
+It was amended by the CPRA, which took effect on January 1, 2023.

 Nevertheless, both acts contain provisions that are unique to them which we will cover in this article.